Phylliida/mamba_interp/How to mamba.md

         x = torch.nn.functional.pad(x, (3,3), mode='constant', value=0)
         res = torch.zeros([B, E, 3+L])
         for b in range(B):
-            # one filter for each component of the E-sized vectors
+            # one filter for each element of the E-sized vectors
             for filter_i in range(E):
                 # filter is 4 values, go across words
                 filter = filters[filter_i, 0]\